Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 * the IP address of the NIC to be profiled is set to be `192.168.10.114` for the sender, and `192.168.10.115` for the receiver, in accordance with [Section 2.5](#install-ofed-driver-mellanox-nic-and-configure-nics);
 * and that the name of the interface of the NIC to be profiled is `enp37s0f1`.

+The scripts given below have hardcoded default arguments in accordance with the above assumptions, so that they can be run as is.
 Please make sure you change the command-lines below to reflect any differences between your setup and the assumptions, refer to [Section 3](#running-an-experiment) on how to do that.
 All experiments must be run as `sudo`.

 ```
 sudo -s